mburakov/receiver/README.md

 At the same time, it addresses all of the issues listed above for Steam Link and Sunshine/Moonlight.
 No issues with controls, no issue with video quality, no issues with screen capturing.
 On top of that instant startup and shutdown both on server- and client-side.

-## Where is toolbox?
+## Where is toolbox and pui?

 Note, that I don't use github for actual development anymore - it's just a mirror these days.
 Instead, I self-host git repos on https://burakov.eu.
 Read-only access is provided via cgit, i.e.: https://burakov.eu/receiver.git.
-Same stands for toolbox submodule, which is fetched via https using git commandline.
-You can as well access the code of toolbox directly using your browser: https://burakov.eu/toolbox.git.
+Same stands for toolbox and pui (primitive ui) submodules, which are fetched via https using git commandline.
+You can as well access the code of toolbox and pui directly using your browser: https://burakov.eu/toolbox.git, https://burakov.eu/pui.git.